-- our ability to meet our sustainability targets, goals, and commitments, including due to the impact of climate change; - changes in global economic and financial market conditions generally, such as inflation and interest rate increases; - the impact of various worldwide or macroeconomic events, such as the ongoing conflict between Russia and Ukraine and the current conflict in Israel and the Gaza Strip, on the U.S. and global economics, our employees, suppliers, customers and end consumers, which could adversely and materially impact our business, financial condition and results of operations; - our ability to successfully implement our growth strategy, including related to implementing our marketing strategy and building capacity to meet demand, such as through the timely expansion of certain of our Freshpet Kitchens (collectively, our Freshpet Kitchens Bethlehem, Freshpet Kitchens South and Freshpet Kitchens Ennis); - our ability to successfully implement new processes and systems as we continue to stabilize and improve our ERP; - our ability to timely complete the construction at our Freshpet Kitchens Ennis and achieve the anticipated benefits therefrom; - the loss of key members of our senior management team; - allegations that our products cause injury or illness or fail to comply with government regulations; - the loss of a significant customer; - the entrance of new competitors into our industry; - the effectiveness of our marketing and trade spending programs; - our ability to introduce new products and improve existing products; - our ability to match our manufacturing capacity with demand; - the impact of government regulation, scrutiny, warning and public perception; - the effect of false marketing claims; - adverse weather conditions, natural disasters, pestilences and other natural conditions affecting our operations; - our ability to develop and maintain our brand;
+- · our ability to meet our sustainability targets, goals, and commitments, including due to the impact of climate change; - changes in global economic and financial market conditions generally, such as continued inflation and interest rate increases; - the impact of various worldwide or macroeconomic events, such as the ongoing conflict between Russia and Ukraine and the current conflict in Israel and the Gaza Strip, on U.S. and global economics, our employees, suppliers, customers and end consumers, which could adversely and materially impact our business, financial condition and results of operations; - our ability to successfully implement our growth strategy, including related to implementing our marketing strategy and building capacity to meet demand, such as through the timely expansion of certain of our Freshpet Kitchens (collectively, our Freshpet Kitchens Bethlehem, Freshpet Kitchens South and Freshpet Kitchens Ennis); - our ability to successfully implement new processes and systems as we continue to stabilize and improve our ERP; - · our ability to timely complete the construction at our Freshpet Kitchens Ennis and achieve the anticipated benefits therefrom; - the loss of key members of our senior management team; - allegations that our products cause injury or illness or fail to comply with government regulations; - the loss of a significant customer; - the entrance of new competitors into our industry; - the effectiveness of our marketing and trade spending programs; - our ability to introduce new products and improve existing products; - our ability to match our manufacturing capacity with demand; - the impact of government regulation, scrutiny, warning and public perception; - the effect of false marketing claims; - adverse weather conditions, natural disasters, pestilences and other natural conditions affecting our operations; - our ability to develop and maintain our brand; - the effect of potential price increases and shortages on the inputs, commodities and ingredients that we require, including those effects caused by sustained inflation; - our ability to manage our supply chain effectively; - global or local pandemics, such as COVID-19; - the failure of our information technology systems to perform adequately, including as a result of any interruptions, intrusions, cyber attacks or physical or electronic security breaches of such systems;

-- the effect of potential price increases and shortages on the inputs, commodities and ingredients that we require, including those effects caused by inflation; - our ability to manage our supply chain effectively; - global or local pandemics, such as COVID-19; - the failure of our information technology systems to perform adequately, including as a result of any interruptions, intrusions, - cyber attacks or physical or electronic security breaches of such systems; - actions of activist stockholders; - volatility in the price of our common stock; and - other factors discussed under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this report and the headings "Risk Factors," "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2023.
+- actions of activist stockholders; - volatility in the price of our common stock; and - other factors discussed under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this report and the headings "Risk Factors," "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2023 and our subsequent Quarterly Reports on Form 10-Q.

 While we believe that our assumptions are reasonable, we caution that it is very difficult to predict the impact of known factors, and it is impossible for us to anticipate all factors that could affect our actual results.
 All forward-looking statements are expressly qualified in their entirety by these cautionary statements.
 You should evaluate all forward-looking statements made in this report in the context of these risks and uncertainties.
+These forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q. The Company assumes no obligation to revise or update any forward-looking statements for any reason, except as required by law.